XeniaGorbunova/green-corp-landing/README.md

 green-corp-landing - landing page for the Green Corp Company, solar panels seller.
+(Now in progress)

 It's my educational project at the Sber University Front-end Developer course.